tlapinsk/colab-examples/README.md

 If you have any questions, please don't hesitate to reach out at tim.lapinskas@gmail.com.

 P.S.
-I am also looking for a job :) so do reach out!
+I am also looking for a job, so do reach out!

 ## Deployment Steps
 Below outlines steps for running the notebooks in Google Colab.
 Note that it is also possible to run these locally using Jupyter Notebook.
 While neither Colab nor your local laptop will see the performance of a stand alone GPU instance (cloud or local), feel free to try out whatever you see fit.